Zewasik/fps-shooter/README.md

 - **Scripts**: Contains C# scripts that control gameplay, player interactions, and more.
 - **Scenes**: Contains the main game scene and UI scenes for menus and win/lose screens.

+## Used Packages

+This project makes use of the following packages:

+- **AI Navigation 1.1.4**: This package provides navigation functionality for AI-controlled characters.
+It allows enemies to navigate the game environment and detect the player's presence.

+- **Input System 1.6.3**: The Input System package simplifies and centralizes input management.
+It enhances player controls by providing better support for various input devices and customization.

+- **TextMeshPro 3.0.6**: TextMeshPro offers enhanced text rendering capabilities, including improved text appearance and support for rich text features.
+It's used to create visually appealing UI elements in the game.

 ## How to Play

 1. Clone or download the repository.